Monday 23rd March 2026, 9:30am

 The Murder of Roger Ackroyd - Uncovered!

 As well as being an A-level set text, The Murder of Roger Ackroyd is a tour de force of detective fiction, and the perfect distilled example of a ‘whodunnit’ mystery.
-On this day, students will learn all about Christie and the genre she perfected, and dive deep into the novel’s world, themes, and context.
+100 years after its publication in 1926, it remains a key aspect of Christie’s enduring legacy to the world of crime fiction and literature in general.
+During this day, students will learn all about Christie and the genre she perfected, and dive deep into the novel’s world, themes, and context.
+In an informal yet vibrant environment, this is a unique opportunity for students to learn from and engage with two experts in the field of Agatha Christie.

 Agatha Christie’s novel The Murder of Roger Ackroyd is part of Elements of Crime Writing, a module within the English Literature GCSE A Level curriculum.
 Whether or not your school has chosen this particular module for your students, this inspiring and practical workshop will help set the pace for critical thinking about English language fiction.

-Numbers are limited so please do get in touch if you are interested in sending some of your students to join us - free of charge - at the Palace Theatre, Paignton.
+Numbers are limited so please do get in touch if you are interested in sending some of your students to join us - free of charge - at Torquay Museum.
 A sandwich lunch will be provided.
-For further information or to reserve places, please contact chair@iacf-uk.org.
+For further information or to reserve places, please contact admin@iacf-uk.org

 This project is part of Agatha Christie Festival’s charitable commitment to working with local young people to improve literacy and foster a love of reading.